Sellebjergen/KyberCrystals/KyberCrystals/notes.md

     * I seems as if I have some kind of mistake when using bouncy castle shake implementation, as i Can't control the output length of the hash.
       * https://emn178.github.io/online-tools/shake_256.html
     * How to calculate A o s + e, we agree that is just normal matrix multiplication?

-2. second
-   * This value NN is the product of two primes pp and qq, both of which are 2048 bits, and which are known during decryption.
-     * not necessarely true, right?

 ## Questions for Søren
 * Usage of Get property in C#